mingyuanzhou/SiD/README.md

 }
 ```

-Our work on SiDA builds on prior research, including SiD and SiD-LSA.
+Our work on SiDA builds on prior research, including SiD and SiD-LSG.
 If relevant, you may also want to cite the following:

 ### SiD: Score identity Distillation